Skip to content Go to the menu

 Content type: Page

 The IBMM conducts research on biomolecules (lipids, sugars, proteins, and DNA/RNA), which are the building blocks of life.
 This research at the intersection of chemistry and biology contributes to a better understanding of physiological and pathophysiological mechanisms, as well as to the development of innovative tools for healthcare: new, more effective treatments (for cancer, cardiovascular diseases, and neurodegenerative diseases), new medical devices, new approaches in cosmetology, and new diagnostic systems.
-The expertise of the IBMM teams covers: the design via molecular modeling and the synthesis of biomolecules and derivatives using more efficient, environmentally friendly methods; the development of analytical methods for characterizing biomolecules and their analysis in biological environments; in vitro pharmacological, toxicological, and biological studies of these biomolecules to validate their properties and select the most promising ones to enable their development into new therapeutic and diagnostic systems and devices; The IBMM’s expertise makes it a unique laboratory for commercializing its research, which has notably led to the market launch of two drugs (Macrilen, Sébivo) and the creation of several companies.
+The expertise of the IBMM teams includes: the design via molecular modeling and the synthesis of biomolecules and derivatives using more efficient, environmentally friendly methods; the development of analytical methods for characterizing biomolecules and their analysis in biological environments; in vitro pharmacological, toxicological, and biological studies of these biomolecules to validate their properties and select the most promising ones to enable their development into new therapeutic and diagnostic systems and devices; The IBMM’s expertise makes it a unique laboratory for commercializing its research, which has notably led to the market launch of two drugs (Macrilen, Sébivo) and the creation of several companies.
 Immersion within the IBMM provides a unique training opportunity for students wishing to tackle the future challenges of life sciences.
 Label: Joint Research Unit Research UMR)Main sponsoring bodies: CNRS, UM, ENSCMResearch cluster: ChemistryDoctoral schools: BALARD Chemical Sciences; Chemical and Biological Sciences for HealthHAL Portal: publications of the unit WEBSITE

 Bacterial Virulence and Chronic Infections (VBIC)